bzf-2018/academic-kickstart/content/home/posts.md

 [[item]]
   organization = ""
   organization_url = ""
-  title = "Our paper "Trajectory-driven Influential Billboard Placement" is selected as one of the Best Papers of SIGKDD" url = "" certificate_url = "" date_start = "2018-09-01"
+  title = "Our paper 'Trajectory-driven Influential Billboard Placement' is selected as one of the Best Papers of SIGKDD" url = "" certificate_url = "" date_start = "2018-09-01"